Extending React

 createFile

-verifies that there is only one child before creating a File
+verifies that there is only one JSX child before creating a File

 :